Gaza-Israel War

 Conflict escalation

 Decades of conflict exploded on 7 October 2023 as Hamas attacked Israel.
-Hostilities in Gaza and Israel are ongoing, and violence in the West Bank has surged.
+Hostilities in Gaza and Israel are currently paused, but without an enduring ceasefire there is ongoing risk.
+Violence in the West Bank has also surged.

 Growing humanitarian needs

-More than 2 million people are currently trapped in the Gaza strip with no access to food, water, electricity and medicines.
+More than 2 million people are currently trapped in the Gaza strip with limited access to food, water, electricity and medicines.

 Displaced people